shtrausslearning/shtrausslearning.github.io/docs/markdown/mllibs/documentation/eda/meda_splot.md

 Here you will find the relevant activation functions available in class `meda_splot`

-### :octicons-file-code-16: `sscatterplot`
+### :octicons-file-code-16: ==sscatterplot==

 <h4>description:</h4>

-A Seaborn scatterplot is a type of plot used to visualize the relationship between two variables in a dataset.
+A Seaborn **scatterplot** is a type of plot used to visualize the relationship between two variables in a dataset.
 It is created using the seaborn library in Python and is often used to identify patterns and trends in the data.

 The plot shows a scatterplot of the data points, with each point representing a single observation.
 The x and y axes show the values of the two variables being plotted, and the plot can be customized to show additional information, such as a regression line or confidence intervals.